 Interestingly, the postboot Legion featured Gates, who may be an ersatz of an Imperial Guardsman who didn't have a clear Legion parallel previously.

 Proceeding from the fact that the Imperial Guard were originally enemies of the X-Men, some fans like to think that they arguably work as a deconstruction of the Superman mythos.
 They show what it might have been like if, instead of landing on Earth, Kal-El had wound up in some autocratic, politically unstable Alien empire where he was made to serve whatever ruler sat on the throne.
 Without Superman's moral center, Gladiator's just a blindly obedient thug.
+Or big on Honor Before Reason, depending on the writer (obeying his oath to the Shi'ar throne even when he knows the current emperor is insane and wants to do something about it).
 Although since the Imperial Guard appeared for ages without origins etc., that may be going a bit far.

 Supreme's entire universe is a tribute to DC's Silver Age.
 Supreme is Superman, Supremium is Kryptonite, Suprema is Supergirl, Professor Night is Batman, Twilight is Robin, Darius Dax is Lex Luthor, Diana Dane is Lois Lane, Emerpus and Shadow Supreme are Bizarro, Glory is Wonder Woman, Doc Rocket is the Flash, Black Handis the Green Lantern, Roy Roman is Aquaman, Mighty Man is Captain Marvel, the Fisherman is the Green Arrow...